 Gretel glanced at the graveyard once more and all the eyes stared at her back this time, creating goosebumps and a cold shiver to run down her spine.
 She also noticed that one of the four figures was also starring at her.
 She snapped her head away, catching a glimpse of the sign ″Welcome to Graveville″ before passing it by.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, GothamWrite a Review